steveiliop56/tinyauth-docs/docs/guides/pocket-id.md

 ## Requirements

 This guide assumes you have a working Pocket ID installation.
-If you don't already have one you can checkout [Pocket ID's documentation](https://pocket-id.org/docs/setup/installation) on how to install it.
+If you don't already have one you can check out [Pocket ID's documentation](https://pocket-id.org/docs/setup/installation) on how to install it.

 ## Configuring Pocket ID